dwayn/aws-management-suite/README.md

       -i INSTANCE, --instance INSTANCE
-                            Instance ID of the instance to add -H HOSTNAME, --hostname HOSTNAME
+                            Instance ID of the instance to add -u UNAME, --uname UNAME
+                            Hostname to use when setting uname on the host (default is to use instance hostname)
+      -H HOSTNAME, --hostname HOSTNAME
                             hostname of the host (used to ssh to the host to do management)